 So with the option of prepaying gratuities or paying them later, what are the benefits of paying early?

 The biggest advantage is simply getting the charge out of the way.
 By paying the charge at the same time you pay your cruise, it’s one less cost that will hit your onboard account while you are cruising.

 Compared to the price of your cruise as a whole, the extra charge is unlikely to make a big difference financially.
-That means you can have the charge all taken care of before you sail without experiencing a huge hit to your pocketbook.
+That means you can have the cost all taken care of before you sail without experiencing a huge hit to your pocketbook.
 It’s also nice not to have a couple of extra hundred dollars to pay at the end of your cruise when settling your onboard account.

 Drawbacks of Prepaying Gratuities